krispy2306/computational-practices_sound-and-image-processing/week 10/readme.md

 - Created a particle class file first
 - stated variables like lifespan, all the forces, position and colour
 - created a ```void spawn()``` function to activate the particles
-- made the colour random(255) so that a different colour is generated every time you click
 - used the same ```void display()``` as the code given in class
 - removed the stroke and changed fill to tint